 Frequently Asked Questions

-What are signs of a failing EDI system?
+What are signs you need a new EDI provider?

-What are the risks of staying with a legacy EDI provider?
+What are risks of staying with a legacy EDI provider?

-Can I switch EDI providers without re-onboarding everyone?
+Can you switch EDI providers without re-onboarding partners?

 How much does switching EDI providers cost?

-What’s the biggest sign it’s time to replace my EDI system?
+What's the biggest sign it's time to replace your EDI provider?